-- Participate interactively in real-time, virtual class sessions with your Rutgers Instructor and classmates.
+- Participate in 5 in-person class sessions with your Rutgers Instructor and classmates.

-- Practice the tools and strategies you’re learning in breakout sessions with your team, and individually with meaningful homework assignments, using real-world process challenges.
+- Practice the tools and strategies you’re learning in breakout sessions with your team using meaningful, real-world process challenges.

-- Once training is underway, select a process problem at work and turn it into a LSS project that you’ll execute along with a small team of co-workers.
+- Once training is underway, select a process problem at work and turn it into a LSS project that you’ll execute either individually or along with a small team of co-workers.

 - A Rutgers Black Belt/Master Black Belt will work with you one-on-one as your coach and mentor throughout your project.